-Awards should be announced where and when they are being given.
+Awards should be given the day of the event.
 If you don't have a medal stand, you can easily make one by using weights to create three different levels.
 Awards can be bought cost-effectively.
 USA Weightlifting uses A1 Awards in Indianapolis, but feel free to use any provider.